oasis-tcs/openc2-jadn-im/imjadn-v2.0-cn01.md

 ```

 The *minInclusive/maxInclusive* and *minExclusive/maxExclusive* TypeOptions are used to specify minimum and/or maximum
 values that may be assigned to an Integer type.
-The JADN Integer primitive type
-encompasses the UML UnlimitedNatural primitive type through the use the *minInclusive*
-Type Option: an Integer with a *minInclusive* of `0` has the same range of values as an
-UnlimitedNatural.

 Table 3-5 lists the *format* options applicable to the Integer type: